caixunshiren/Webscraper_oneliners/README.md

 # Reddit Webscraper for humerous detection
-webscrape dataset for humorous NLP project
+Webscrape dataset for humorous NLP project

+Please refer to the folder WebScrape_2.0.
+The other folder is outdated!

 The json file r_jokes_entire_subreddit_1011.txt contains ~ 71,000 oneliners